 How Congress Manipulates the Economy

 Fiscal policy is how Congress and other elected officials influence the economy using spending and taxation.
-It is used in conjunction with the monetary policy implemented by central banks.
-It influences the economy using the money supply and interest rates.
+It is used in conjunction with the monetary policy implemented by central banks, and it influences the economy using the money supply and interest rates.

 The objective of fiscal policy is to create healthy economic growth.
-Ideally, the economy should grow between 2% and 3% a year.
-Unemployment will be at its natural rate of 4.7% to 5.8%.
-Inflation will be at its target rate of 2%.
+Ideally, the economy should grow between 2%–3% a year, unemployment will be at its natural rate of 4.7%–5.8%, and inflation will be at its target rate of 2%.
 The business cycle will be in the expansion phase.

 Politicians debate about which works better.
-Advocates of supply-side economics prefer tax cuts.
-They say it frees up businesses to hire more workers to pursue business ventures.
+Advocates of supply-side economics prefer tax cuts because they say it frees up businesses to hire more workers to pursue business ventures.
 Advocates of demand-side economics say additional spending is more effective than tax cuts.
 Examples include public works projects, unemployment benefits, and food stamps.
 The money goes into the pockets of consumers, who go right out and buy the things businesses produce.

 The first tool is taxation.
 That includes income, capital gains from investments, property, and sales.
 Taxes provide the income that funds the government.
-The downside of taxes is that whatever or whoever is taxed has less income to spend on themselves.
-As a result, taxes are unpopular.
+The downside of taxes is that whatever or whoever is taxed has less income to spend on themselves, which is why taxes are unpopular.

-The second tool is government spending.
-That includes subsidies, transfer payments including welfare programs, public works projects, and government salaries.
-Whoever receives the funds has more money to spend.
-That increases demand and economic growth.
+The second tool is government spending—which includes subsidies, welfare programs, public works projects, and government salaries.
+Whoever receives the funds has more money to spend, which increases demand and economic growth.

 When interest rates are high, the money supply contracts, the economy cools down, and inflation is prevented.
 When interest rates are low, the money supply expands, the economy heats up, and a recession is usually avoided.